usergaia/IMAGE-PROC-PROJECT/README.md

 - Create a K-means based mask by selecting pixels from the main cluster

 ### Step 5: Refine K-means Segmentation with Morphological Operations
-- Apply closing with disk(5) to connect nearby parts
+- Apply closing to connect nearby parts
 - Fill any remaining holes in the mask
 - Remove small objects (<500 pixels)
 - Keep only the **largest connected component** in the final mask
-- Fall back to initial mask if no components remain after refinement

 ### Step 6: Extract Objects Using Final Mask
 - Extract foreground object by multiplying the image with the final mask